 Save to Pinterest This Creamy Korean Turkey Rice Skillet is a vibrant, one-pan dish featuring ground turkey simmered in a sweet and spicy Korean-inspired sauce, folded with fluffy rice and crowned with a silky jammy egg.
 It offers a perfect balance of comfort and bold flavors, making it an ideal choice for a quick yet impressive weeknight dinner.

-The combination of savory turkey and the richness of a jammy egg creates a restaurant-quality experience in your own kitchen.
+Save to Pinterest The combination of savory turkey and the richness of a jammy egg creates a restaurant-quality experience in your own kitchen.
 By using simple aromatics like garlic and ginger, you can build deep layers of flavor in under an hour.

 Ingredients